Abivax To Present Three Abstracts For Obefazimod In Ulcerative Colitis At The UEG Week 2024

 About Abivax

 Abivax is a clinical-stage biotechnology company focused on developing therapeutics that harness the body's natural regulatory mechanisms to stabilize the immune response in patients with chronic inflammatory diseases.
 Based in France and the United States, Abivax's lead drug candidate, obefazimod (ABX464), is in Phase 3 clinical trials for the treatment of moderately to severely active ulcerative colitis.
-More information on the Company is available at .
-Follow us on LinkedIn and X, formerly Twitter, @ABIVAX.
+More information on the Company is available at --a-

 Contact: